j2store/userguide/seblod.md

   d.
 Save the changes.

 2. Finally you can see the list of articles from Menu you created at frontend.
 ![Step 13](step-13.png)

 3. click on the Article title to view the product.
 ![Step 14](step-14.png)

-4.Now you can add the product to the cart.
+4. Now you can add the product to the cart.
 Finally you can see Item added to the Cart .
 ![Step 15](step-15.png)